 LJ: With industrial/postpunk, it was kind of the same thing.
 Most of those musicians were really good.
-They had jazz knowledge about how to use an instrument and mixed it with everything, for instance traditional African music with jazz, free jazz or blues.
-That’s also something that we share with that era, using music from the past in very different contexts.
+They had training in jazz and how to play instruments, and mixed it with everything, for instance traditional African music with jazz, free jazz, or blues.
+That’s also something that we share with that era; using music from the past in very different contexts.

 You are based in Paris.
-There were times in the past when the Parisian electronic music was at its peak globally.
+There were times in the past when Parisian electronic music was at its peak globally.
 What has been happening there since?
-Ron Morelli, on whose L.I.E.S. label you also release, has also recently moved in.
+Ron Morelli, on whose L.I.E.S. label you also release, has also recently moved there.

 LJ: The thing is, a few years ago Paris was a really boring city.
 That was a weird time, because we had the French touch with filter house, then the Ed Banger era, but after that there was nothing.
 It’s helping the city that Ron has moved to Paris.
 There are a lot of interesting labels, like Antinote or In Paradisum.
-When you take, for instance, Antinote, it’s not that similar to the L.I.E.S aesthetic, but I would say that the spirit is there – the DIY approach and working with a small crew of friends.
-L.I.E.S. became a flagship for this typical New York stuff from Brooklyn with four friends doing their thing.
-The way how this label is run has been influencing a lot of people in Paris right now.
+When you take, for instance, Antinote, it’s not that similar to the L.I.E.S aesthetic, but I would say that the same spirit is there – the DIY approach and working with a small crew of friends.
+L.I.E.S. became a flagship for this typical “four friends in Brooklyn doing their thing” scenario.
+The in which this label is run has been influencing a lot of people in Paris right now.
 With my own label, I only want to work with people I really know.
-When I met Ron, it was really important because he always plays me tons of music.
+When I met Ron it was really important, because he always plays me tons of music.
 I’m like a sponge.
-When he played me the early Adrian Sherwood productions, I was amazed and wanted to do something like that myself.
+When he played me the early Adrian Sherwood productions I was amazed and wanted to do something like that myself.
 We always interact about music, we argue about it, we record shop.

 If you could mention three things that inspire you right now, what would they be?

 LJ:Dub, reggae, dancehall.
 Also the process of making those records.
 It’s funny to approach it in a naive way, since I don’t know that much about it.
 Then I would say cheese, the way cheese is made, is a big influence right now.
 It might sound weird, but I love cheese, I’m French.
-I like discovering the maturation of cheese, I was even thinking of becoming a cheesemonger.
+I like discovering the ripening of cheese, I was even thinking of becoming a cheesemonger.
 I don’t know if I’m going to be a musician and DJ forever.
 It’s also connected with the way I’m running the label.
-All those cheesemongers are really serious about their craft and region they are living in.
+All those cheesemongers are really serious about their craft and home region.
 With my label, it’s kind of the same.
-I’m from Brittany and I really want to put the culture of this region into the label – with the graphic design or even the name.
-We’re going to release a guy who plays a bagpipe, a popular instruments in Brittany, but in a fucked up way.
+I’m from Brittany and I really want to put my region’s culture into the label..
+We’re going to release a guy who plays a bagpipe, which is a popular instrument in Brittany, but he plays it in a fucked up way.
 I’ve also been digging a lot of old French movies lately.
-I like the way it’s filmed and also the dialogue.
+I like the way they’re filmed and also their style of dialogue.